25 Cancelled Video Games We May Never Get to Play

-It's not unusual for games to be cancelled before release, and some of them could have been great.
-Here's a pick of 25 promising examples...
+It's not unusual for games to be cancelled before release.
+Here's a pick of 25 cancelled video games we may never get to play...

 Earlier this week, news emerged that Sega Studios Australia had pitched an idea to its parent company called Sega Reborn.
 These games would have revived some of Sega's classic names from the 80s and 90s - Golden Axe, Altered Beast, Streets Of Rage and Shinobi - and created new games around them, mixing tried-and-tested gameplay with high-res graphics and new ideas.
 The studio even put together a proof-of-concept video, which gave a rough idea of what a 21st century Golden Axe might look like.